 ‘‘(ii) at least two-thirds of the workforce participating in the demonstration project consists of members of the acquisition workforce and supporting personnel assigned to work directly with the acquisition workforce.”

-Answer: AcqDemo is designed to provide a personnel management system that increases our ability to attract, retain, and motivate the highly qualified acquisition workforce.
-AcqDemo’s Contribution-based Compensation and Appraisal System, (CCAS), is designed to provide an equitable and flexible method for evaluating and compensating the workforce.
-By rewarding high contributors and withholding remuneration from low contributors, CCAS is intended to attract and retain a highly qualified workforce of employees who are motivated to maximize their contributions to the acquisition mission.
+Answer: AcqDemo is designed to provide a personnel management system that increases the ability to attract, retain, and motivate a highly qualified acquisition workforce.
+AcqDemo’s Contribution-based Compensation and Appraisal System, (CCAS), is designed to provide an equitable and flexible method for evaluating and compensating the acquisition workforce and its supporting personnel.
+CCAS promotes basic pay adjustment decisions made on the basis of an individual’s overall annual contribution to the mission of the organization and his/her quality of performance in achieving the contribution.
+Consideration is also given to the classification and appraisal factors and an employee’s contribution plan, expected results, and the scope, level of difficulty, and value of the employee’s position.
+CCAS is intended to attract and retain a highly qualified workforce of employees who are motivated to maximize their contributions and performance to the acquisition mission.

 Answer: Within six months after the authority to conduct the AcqDemo project under 10 U.S.C.
 1762 is terminated, employees in the project shall convert to the civilian personnel system created pursuant to section 9902 of title 5.